GSK says staying on sidelines in Astra, Pfizer fight

 Witty has insisted for several years that he has no desire to engage in mega-mergers, which he sees as disruptive, and he reiterated that he much preferred targeted transactions, such as last week's asset swap with Novartis NOVN.VX.

-"What we're focused on is ensuring that our organisation is not distracted in the core R&D business," he said.
+"What we're focused on is ensuring that our organization is not distracted in the core R&D business," he said.

 AstraZeneca, Britain's second-biggest drugmaker behind GSK, is an important part of Britain's life sciences sector, employing nearly 7,000 staff in the country, and the prospect of it being acquired by Pfizer has sparked political concerns about big job cuts.